Back to Blog

 One of the main principles that the whole financial independence movement is built upon is the 4% rule.
 The rule (or guideline) says that if you have a lump sum invested in an index fund you can live off 4% of this amount forever without burning into the capital.

-So if you wanted to live on £20,000 a year you would need £500,000 invested in low cost index funds to support that life style.
-For more on the 4% rule read Mr Money Mustache's article which explains it better than I can.
+So if you wanted to live on £20,000 a year, you would need £500,000 invested in low-cost index funds to support that lifestyle.
+For more on the 4% rule read Mr Money Mustache's article in addition to my own.

 This idea has really inspired me!
-Especially after we spent a week in Poland working on the PopUp Business School company vision and mission in January 19!
+Especially after we spent a week in Poland working on the Rebel Business School company vision and mission in January 2019!

 We are building a world without start-up loans where everybody is free to start a business.